giserh/PySlope/README.md

              -x                Perform Critical Slope Analysis on Data Set

         EXAMPLES
-             To perform a critical slope analysis with verbose mode On and saving and show figures as well as defining all options so that no values are read from the CONFIG_FILE.
+             To perform a critical slope analysis with verbose On, saving figures, and showing figures with an ellipsoid of 10,11,3,3 so that no values are read from the CONFIG_FILE.

-             fos -mgeneral -s1000 -d47 -n1000 -w1200 -c50 -pyes -vyes -eyes -oyes -xyes config.txt sample.data
+                fos -mgeneral -a10,11,3,3 -s1000 -d47 -n1000 -w1200 -c50 -pyes -vyes -eyes -oyes -xyes config.txt sample.data

              To perform a single calculation of the bishop method on given data set with some parameters read from config file and some sup- plied via command line with verbose mode Off.

                 fos -mbishop -s1000 -xno -vno config.txt sample.data

              To execute script with ALL parameters read from CONFIG_FILE using general method.

                 fos -mgeneral config.txt sample.data

              To execute script with an ellipsoid coordinates (3,3,4,7) where 4 is the vertical radius and 7 is horizontal radius.

                 fos -mgeneral -a3,3,4,7 config.txt sample.data

         HISTORY
              The fos program was originally written by Duan Uys, licensed under the GNU Public Licence.